adrianwit/dstransfer/README.md

 and converting incompatible data types like DATE/TIMESTAMP could be challenging.

 This project provides a simple SQL based alternative addressing these concerns.
-It copies data between arbitrary database/datastore (RDBMS/NoSQL) in a way that is both memory and writes optimized.
+On top of that it copies data between arbitrary database/datastore (RDBMS/NoSQL) in a way that is both memory and writes optimized.
 While the first streamlining is achieved with using compacted slices as opposed to generic slice of a map, the latter uses batch insert and concurrent writers.